 What Are the Most Popular Jobs in Fayetteville, and Are They Dangerous?

 There aren’t readily available statistics specific to work injury totals in Fayetteville, but we do have data on the most popular jobs in the city along with the most common work injuries in the U.S.

-According to USA wage, these are the most popular jobs in Fayetteville as of 2019:
+According to USA Wage, the following jobs are among the most popular jobs in Fayetteville, North Carolina as of 2021:

-In the U.S. in 2018, the three most common workplace injuries were overexertion, slips and falls, and contact with objects/equipment.
+In the U.S. in 2020, the three most common workplace injuries were exposure to harmful substances or environments (because of COVID), overexertion and bodily reaction, and slips and falls.
 That doesn’t mean these are the only injuries you might suffer, just that they are statistically most common nationwide.
-If you’ve been injured, our Fayetteville workmans’ comp lawyers stand ready to help you fight for your rights, and to try to obtain all the compensation you may deserve.
+If you’ve been injured, our Fayetteville workers’ compensation attorneys stand ready to help you fight for your rights.

-Why Hire Us as Your Workers’ Compensation Attorney in Fayetteville, NC
+Why Hire Us as Your Fayetteville Workers’ Comp Lawyer

-The Law Offices of James Scott Farrin means business, and has since 1997.
-Since we started, our attorneys have represented more than 55,000 clients, and recovered more than $1.4billion in total compensation on their behalf.1 We have several NC State Bar Board Certified Specialists in workers’ compensation law, and two of our attorneys formerly served on the North Carolina Industrial Commission – the body that regulates workers’ compensation in the state.
+The Law Offices of James Scott Farrin tells them you mean business, and has since 1997.
+Since we started, our attorneys have represented more than 55,000 clients, and recovered more than $1.4 billion in total compensation on their behalf.1 We have several North Carolina State Bar Board Certified Specialists in workers’ compensation law, and two of our attorneys formerly served on the North Carolina Industrial Commission.

 Don’t hesitate to call on our experience in your Fayetteville workers’ compensation case.
 If you are an injured worker looking for an experienced attorney to help you fight for workers’ compensation benefits, contact us 24/7 at 1-866-900-7078 for a free case evaluation by an attorney.Text Us